 The decision to say goodbye to your family member can be one of the most difficult you’ll have to make.
-We’re here to guide you through the process with compassion, and can perform end-of-life services at the time and place of your choosing.
+We’re here to guide you through the process with compassion, and can perform end-of-life services at the time of your choosing.

 End of life care